Kallil-Belmonte/react-demo/deletar.md

 - All the components have a "data-component" attribute, it is used as a namespace/indentifier for its styles.

-### `What could have been done in a better way, what would I do in version 2.0`
+### `What could have been done in a better way, what would I do in the next version`

-- A block that displays a general status of all beers/containers, telling the total number in which every beer/container are currently in.
+- A block that displays a general status of all beers/containers, telling the total number in which every beer/container is currently in.

 - A modal or page with all the beer data details, where the user may go when clicking in the beer card.

-- The including of a library responsible for dysplaying a graphic for each beer card.
+- The including of a library responsible for displaying a graphic for each beer card.

 - The including of some buttons to play/pause the beers monitoring.